 Let’s start by saying, there’s no such thing as the best Nike running shoes.
-Like choosing a running watch or finding the perfect sports bra, it’s a personal choice and depends on how you run, your foot shape, and the ground you’re covering.
-That said, there’s a reason why Nike is one of the biggest brands in the world - love them or loathe them, they know their stuff when it comes to creating exciting shoes.
+Like choosing one of the best running watches or finding the perfect sports bra, it’s a personal choice and depends on how you run, your foot shape, and the ground you’re covering.
+That said, there’s a reason why Nike is one of the biggest brands in the world — love them or loathe them, they know their stuff when it comes to creating exciting shoes.

 What are the best Nike running shoes?

-It’s important to note, this shoe is still, by no means ‘pillowy’ (if you’re after a super-cushioned ride, scroll down to the Nike Invincible Run); it’s still got that somewhat unresponsive snap the Pegasus has always had.
+It’s important to note, this shoe is still, by no means ‘pillowy’ (if you’re after a super-cushioned ride, scroll down to the Nike Invincible Run 2); it’s still got that somewhat firmer snap the Pegasus has always had.
 It’ll get you around a marathon, or a 5K with ease and will perform well mile after mile.
 The 10mm drop is good for runners who don’t want to feel the pavement beneath their feet or feel like they are running in flatforms.

 From the moment Nike launched its Vaporfly 4% running shoes in 2016, with the claim they would help runners run 4% faster, pretty much every shoe brand out there has experimented with carbon fibre plates.
 The Vaporfly Next% 2 is the third iteration of the shoe, and it’s become one of the most popular marathon running shoes on the market.